 Compassionate Alzheimer's and Dementia Care

-- Scheduled outings in the community to area restaurants and attractions, and scenic tours
+We offer regularly scheduled outings in the community to area restaurants and attractions, and scenic tours.

 You're There for Them.
 We're Here for You.

 Our senior living apartment communities also provide ongoing memory care support and education for the entire family.
 Contact the Laureate Group community near you to learn more about this specialized program: